class ApolloClient

 the store.
 This method will write to a GraphQL fragment from any arbitrary

-id that is currently cached, unlike writeQuery
+id that is currently cached, unlike writeQuery which will only write

 from the root query.